estalaPaul/githubFinder/README.md

    - `header = "User-Agent: GITHUB_USERNAME"`
 5. Edit the php/getUser.php and php/getRepos.php files, line 4, so that it points to your .ini file.
    - `$config = parse_ini_file('routetoinifile');`

+## See Live

+To see this website functioning, follow this [link](https://estalapaul.me/githubfinder/).

 ## Disclaimers

 This website was created for learning purposes.
 Feel free to use, distrubute and modify it as you see fit.